2578428b/MCA-2023/week1.md

 - nothing overly complicated about this type of data, easy to read and obtain from multiple platforms, you dont need any skills to read this sort of data
 - data is raw and unchanged

+*We also then set up our GitHub pages*